 The EHT PHY subcarrier frequency spacing is identical to that of HE PHY subcarrier frequency spacing defined in Clause 27 (High Efficiency (HE) PHY specification) [2].

 The EHT tone plan and RU locations for a 20 MHz PPDU and 40 MHz PPDU are identical to that of HE PHY defined in Clause 27 (High Efficiency (HE) PHY specification) [2].
 The EHT tone plan and RU locations for an 80 MHz PPDU is given in Figure XXX below.
-The same structure is used for an EHT MU and TB PPDU formats.
 An EHT PPDU spanning 160 MHz or wider is composed of multiple 80 MHz segments.
 The tone plan for each of the 80 MHz segments is identical to that of an EHT 80 MHz PPDU.
 Any 80 MHz segment in an 80/160/320 MHz EHT PPDU, if it is punctured or used with an OFDMA transmission, uses the tone plan shown in Figure XXX.
 Each non-punctured 80 MHz segment in a 160/320MHz PPDU uses a 996-tone RU as shown in Figure xxx

 Figure XXX – RU Locations in an 80 MHz EHT PPDU